-Change of Control.
-In the event we undergo a change of control, any option or stock appreciation right that is not then exercisable and vested will become fully exercisable and vested, restrictions on restricted stock will lapse and performance units will be deemed earned.
-A change of control of our company means generally:
+Change in Control.
+In the event we undergo a Change in Control, any option or stock appreciation right that is not then exercisable and vested will become fully exercisable and vested, restrictions on restricted stock will lapse and performance units will be deemed earned.
+A Change in Control of our company means generally:

-- . the acquisition by a person of an amount of common stock from any source, including FMC Corporation, representing at least 20% of our outstanding common stock or voting securities unless, after the acquisition, FMC Corporation continues to hold more than 50% of our outstanding common stock; - . a change in the majority of the members of our Board of Directors, unless approved by the incumbent directors;

-- . the completion of specified mergers, business combinations or asset sales, unless after the transaction (a) our stockholders prior to the transaction own more than 60% of the resulting entity, (b) members of our Board of Directors before the transaction constitute a majority of the Board of Directors of the resulting entity, and (c) no person, other than FMC Corporation prior to the distribution, owns 20% or more of our outstanding common stock or voting securities; - . approval by our stockholders of a liquidation, dissolution or sale of substantially all of our assets; or - . a change of control of FMC Corporation, as defined in the FMC Corporation executive severance agreements, if, at the time of its change of control, FMC Corporation owns more than 50% of our outstanding common stock.
-The FMC Corporation executive severance agreements' definition of a change of control of FMC Corporation is substantially similar to our stock plan's definition of a change of control of our company.
+- . the acquisition by a person of an amount of common stock from any source, including FMC Corporation, representing at least 20% of our outstanding common stock or voting securities; - . a change in the majority of the members of our Board of Directors, unless approved by the incumbent directors; - the completion of specified mergers, business combinations or asset purchases or sales, unless after the transaction (a) our stockholders prior to the transaction own more than 60% of the resulting entity, (b) members of our Board of Directors before the transaction constitute a majority of the Board of Directors of the resulting entity, and (c) no person owns 20% or more of our outstanding common stock or voting securities; - . approval by our stockholders of a liquidation or dissolution of our company; or - . a Change in Control of FMC Corporation, as defined in the FMC Corporation executive severance plan, if, at the time of its Change in Control, FMC Corporation owns more than 50% of our outstanding common stock.
+The FMC Corporation executive severance plan definition of a Change in Control of FMC Corporation is substantially similar to our stock plan's definition of a Change in Control of our company.

-Neither this offering nor the distribution will constitute a change of control under the stock plan.
+Neither this offering nor the distribution will constitute a Change in Control.

 Amendments and Termination.
-Once the stock plan is adopted, our Board of Directors may at any time amend or terminate it and may amend the terms of any outstanding option or other award, except that no termination or amendment may impair the rights of participants as they relate to outstanding options or awards.
-No amendment to the stock plan will be made without the approval of our stockholders to the extent approval is required by law or by stock exchange rule.
-With respect to any awards granted to an individual who is employed or providing services outside the United States and who is not compensated from a payroll maintained in the United States, the compensation and organization committee may, in its sole discretion, modify the provisions of the stock plan as they pertain to the individual to comply with applicable foreign law.
+Once the stock plan is adopted, our compensation and organization committee may at any time amend or terminate it and may amend the terms of any outstanding option or other award, except that no termination or amendment may impair the rights of participants as they relate to outstanding options or awards.
+No amendment to the stock plan will be made without the approval of our stockholders to increase the number of shares available for issuance, or to change the exercise price of an option after the date of grant, or unless and to the extent such approval is required by law or by stock exchange rule.
+With respect to any awards granted to an individual who is employed or providing services outside the United States and who is not compensated from a payroll maintained in the United States, the compensation and organization committee may, in its sole discretion, modify the provisions of the stock plan as they pertain to the individual to comply with applicable foreign law, accounting rules or practices.